Romanian immigrant to Americans who favor communism: 'If you don't learn from history, nothing will save you' - 1010 WCSI

 “I’m not saying that every system in the world is perfect, but to be in favor of communism, considering history and everything that has been documented throughout the years, it’s sad.
 It’s really sad,” Bogdan Laurentiu told Fox News.

-Laurentiu, 34, moved from Romania, which was previously part of the Soviet Union, to the U.S. with a friend in 2010, leaving his entire family behind.
+Laurentiu, 34, moved from Romania, which was previously occupied by the Soviet Union, to the U.S. with a friend in 2010, leaving his entire family behind.
 He works in retail management, lives in the Northeast and says he has “no regrets to this day.”

 He said he made more sacrifices than he could count in order to succeed in the U.S. But after a decade in the U.S. he said he feels, “very grateful, very honored to be here and to have the opportunity to live in America.”